jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 For one heartbeat, silence.

 Then applause.
 Sustained, loud, genuine applause.
+People standing.
+Not everyone, but enough.

 I made it back to my seat somehow, shaking slightly from adrenaline.
 Alicia Lopez whispered, "That was amazing."

 I couldn't speak.
 Just nodded.

 From several rows back, I felt Ethan's gaze.
-Proud.
-Moved.
-Connected across the space.
+When I glanced back—breaking staging protocol—he was still looking at me.
+Pride written all over his face.
+Love, too, though he couldn't say it in this crowded field.
+His expression said everything: *You were incredible.
+Every word.
+Thank you for seeing me.*

 Principal Harrison returned to the podium.
 "Thank you, Ms. Liu, for those inspiring words.
 Now, we'll begin conferring diplomas.
 When you hear your name, please come to the stage."